 Council of Europe European Commission for the efficiency of justice (CEPEJ)

-CEPEJ will hold its 31st plenary meeting in Strasbourg on 3 and 4 December 2018.
-On this...
+At the 31st plenary meeting of the CEPEJ held in Strasbourg on 3 and 4 December last, the CEPEJ...

 European Day of justice: do not miss the opportunity to benefit from free advice from legal professionals

 In setting up the European Commission for the Efficiency of Justice (CEPEJ) at the end of 2002, at the initiative of the European ministers of Justice who met in London (2000), the Committee of Ministers of the Council of Europe wanted to establish an innovative body for improving the quality and efficiency of the European judicial systems and strengthening the court users’ confidence in such systems.